mythril-forge/homebrew-classes/barbarian/totem-warrior/totem-warrior.md

 ### Wolf
 You gain the hunting sensibilities of a wolf.

-You have advantage on group Dexterity and Wisdom ability checks.
+You have advantage on group Dexterity and Wisdom Ability Checks.

 You and friendly creatures traveling within 60 feet of you can track other creatures while traveling at a fast pace, and can move stealthily while traveling at a normal pace.